Tybee Post Theater: History

 After Fort Screven was decommissioned, the Post Theater was sold to private owners and became the Beach Theater.
 From the 1940s through the 1960s locals and tourists alike enjoyed movies at the Beach.
 At the end of the sixties the theatre was discarded and closed.
 For a brief time it served as a sail loft and was later gutted in anticipation of development into condominiums.
 The building then stood vacant and open to the elements for over 20 years.
-In 2006 the theater was purchased by the Friends of the Tybee Theater, a 501 C-3 non-profit corporation staffed entirely by volunteers.
+In 2006 the theater was purchased by the Friends of the Tybee Theater, a 501 C-3 non-profit corporation staffed by many volunteers and a few paid staffers.

 Restoration

 Through a combination of private and government funds, a restoration plan has been completed.
 Phase 1 of restoration, a new roof and securing of the building, was accomplished in 2009.
 The Tybee Post Theater was the first Georgia project to receive a grant funded by specialized license plates.
 The $20,000 so garnered was applied to replacing the theater's doors and windows.
 The now named Tybee Post Theater is becoming the cultural arts center for Tybee Island and the surrounding community featuring all types of live entertainment, movies and arts activities.